There are so many supplements for adrenal fatigue.

 The best supplements for adrenal fatigue

-Many of the herbs discussed below are known as adaptogenic.
-An adaptogen is considered to be balancing and can stimulate or suppress the same organ tissue depending on what is needed.
+Many of the following herbs are known as adaptogenic.
+This means they adapt to what your body needs and can stimulate or suppress the same organ tissue.
 (15)

-Below, you’ll find a list of adrenal fatigue supplements that have research supporting their reported benefits.
+Here is a list of adrenal fatigue supplements that have research supporting their reported benefits:

 - Adrenal glandulars(16) are adrenal glands from cows, sheep, or pigs that have been dried out.

 - Glandulars have not been clinically tested for any adrenal fatigue conditions in human subjects.

 - There are many anecdotal reports of the benefits from supplementing adrenal glandulars.
-Unfortunately, there is no research confirming (or denying) the efficacy of adrenal glandulars at the time of this writing.
+Unfortunately, there is currently no research confirming (or denying) how effective adrenal glandulars are.

 - Adrenal glandulars have an impeccable safety record.
-Supplementation of glandulars will not produce any harmful effects.
+This means that taking glandulars will not produce any harmful effects.

-- Eleuthero is commonly known as Siberian Ginseng.
+- Eleuthero (Eleutherococcus senticous or acantho-Panax senticous) (17, 18,19) is commonly known as Siberian Ginseng.

 - Eleuthero root is used to improve physical and mental fatigue, as well as mental performance under stress.

 - Two different studies showed success in either chronic fatigue or quality of life after supplementing with eleuthero for one month.
-However, after two months the improvement was not sustained.
+However, the results did not continue after two months.

-- Overall, research suggests that eleuthero should be supplemented in combination with other herbs/vitamins; it is not recommended to use eleuthero exclusively when treating adrenal fatigue.
+- Overall, research suggests that eleuthero should be supplemented in combination with other herbs/vitamins; it should not be used exclusively when treating adrenal fatigue.

 - Schisandra (schisandra chinensis) (20, 21, 22, 23) is native to China and eastern Russia.